 "Ask if the brains of the building are in the basement, on the roof, or on the second floor," says Elika.
 Many buildings in areas like lower Manhattan have also invested in portable floodgates, another plus to protect residents from potential flood waters.
 It's not necessarily a dealbreaker if a building hasn't made these upgrades, but know that if the building does get flooded, you and your neighbors could potentially find yourselves facing down costly assessments for the repairs.

-The same strategy goes if you're on the hunt for a house—if the furnace, boiler, and electrical system are all in the basement, you'll either need to brace yourself for damage in the event of serious flooding, or the extra cost of moving them yourself (more on that below).
+If you're on the hunt for a house, the same questions about vital mechanicals still apply.
+If the furnace, boiler, and electrical system are all in the basement, you'll either need to brace yourself for damage in the event of serious flooding, or the extra cost of moving them yourself (more on that below).
 "It's easy to tell a house that was damaged during Sandy," notes Larry Ubell, and inspector with Brooklyn-based Accurate Building Inspectors.
 "If the boiler, heater, and electrical panel are all brand new, that probably means they were damaged in the storm and had to be replaced."